uzmabb182/data-detection-using-machine-learning/README.md

 ## Flask Application:

-- The model is saved using joblib and retrieved in the Flask application for the prediction on website.
+- The model is saved using joblib and retrieved in the Flask application for the prediction.

 - The following code files are prepared for performing the process: